-Cryptocurrency crime had a record-breaking year in 2021, with a new report finding scammers took $14 billion worth of crypto last year.
+Cryptocurrency crime had a record-breaking year in 2021.
+With a new report findings, scammers took $14 billion worth of crypto last year.
 That’s nearly twice the $7.8 billion taken by scammers in 2020.

 These scammers use convincing techniques and constantly change their scamming tones to bait people.